Medically Reviewed

 Adderall Overdose

-Overdose deaths from stimulants have been increasing over the past 20 years, especially deaths attributable to stimulants taken with opioids.16 Amphetamine overdose most often occurs with recreational use.18 Individual responses to amphetamines vary widely, and symptoms of toxicity (i.e., overdose) can appear at low doses in some individuals.
+Overdose deaths from stimulants have been increasing over the past 20 years, especially when it comes to deaths attributable to stimulants taken with opioids.16 Amphetamine overdose most often occurs with recreational use.18 Individual responses to amphetamines vary widely, and symptoms of toxicity (i.e., overdose) can appear at low doses in some individuals.
 Misuse of amphetamines such as Adderall can result in overdose, which may lead to coma, severe organ damage, and sudden death.19

 Symptoms of amphetamine overdose and toxicity include:1